R1ssanen/R1ssanen.github.io/README.md

-# R1ssanen.github.io
+# RISSANEN.DEV
+The public personal website of github.com/R1ssanen.
-My public GitHub Pages website.
+Hosted as a GitHub Pages website.